ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* show the majority of users of the service are succeeding first time.
+* Show the majority of users of the service are succeeding first time.
-* explain how the design and content decisions for the service were made, and relate back to user research, usability testing and analytics.
+* Explain how the design and content decisions for the service were made, and relate back to user research, usability testing and analytics.
-* show the service is accessible.
+* Show the service is accessible.
-* explain other paths in the service and demonstrate that they work.
+* Explain other paths in the service and demonstrate that they work.
-* show videos of usability testing.
+* Show videos of usability testing.
-* talk through substantial iteration in the design and content of the service.
+* Talk through substantial iteration in the design and content of the service.

 #### Assisted digital support

 Service Manager able to:

-* talk through how the assisted digital support has been designed to meet user needs, including routes and providers.
+* Talk through how the assisted digital support has been designed to meet user needs, including routes and providers.
 If not providing all types (telephone and face by face, talk through and on behalf of), explain why.
-* explain the end-to-end user journeys for assisted digital support, including identity assurance (e.g. Verify) if required.
+* Explain the end-to-end user journeys for assisted digital support, including identity assurance (e.g. Verify) if required.
-* explain how you will test your assisted digital support in beta, with users with the lowest level of digital skills and access.
+* Explain how you will test your assisted digital support in beta, with users with the lowest level of digital skills and access.
-* explain how you will test the end-to-end user journey for each route, including identity assurance (e.g. Verify) if required.
+* Explain how you will test the end-to-end user journey for each route, including identity assurance (e.g. Verify) if required.
-* explain how you are able to iterate your assisted digital support across all routes and providers, for the full end-to-end journey?
+* Explain how you are able to iterate your assisted digital support across all routes and providers, for the full end-to-end journey?

 ## Point 13: Build a service consistent with the user experience of the rest of GOV.UK including using the design patterns and style guide.